KayraNafi/TouchGrass/README.md

 ![TouchGrass settings window](docs/screenshot-settings.png)

+## Download

+- **Latest installers** – grab the current release for Debian, Fedora, or Windows from the [Releases page](../../releases).
+- **Auto updates** – once installed, TouchGrass checks for updates when it launches and offers a one-click install inside the app.

 ## Features

 - **Adaptive reminders** – choose from common presets or custom intervals; timers automatically restart when you have been idle for a user-defined window (default 2 min).